-Use the Create copy command and then resave the whole worksheet again.
+Use the Edit-Move or Copy Sheet-Create copy command and then resave the whole worksheet again.
 This will give you two sheets of what you just created so you can modify on of them following the instructions below and not worry about losing what you've already done.